 - Use ASME B30.7 as a guideline for rope inspection, replacement and maintenance. - Check the wire rope, end connections and end fittings for corrosion, kinking, bending, crushing, birdcaging or other signs of damage. - Check the number, distribution and type of visible broken wires.
-See paragraph 3.4.4 c and Figure 8. - Check the wire rope for reduction of rope diameter from loss of core support, or wear of outside wires.
-See Figure 10. - Take extra care when inspecting sections of rapid deterioration such as sections in contact with saddles, sheaves, repetitive pickup points, crossover points and end connections.
+See paragraph 3.3.4 c and Figure 10. - Check the wire rope for reduction of rope diameter from loss of core support, or wear of outside wires.
+See Figure 12. - Take extra care when inspecting sections of rapid deterioration such as sections in contact with saddles, sheaves, repetitive pickup points, crossover points and end connections.

-3.4.4 Instructions for Periodic Inspection, see Table 2.
+3.4.4 Instructions for Periodic Inspection, see Table 1.

 - a VISUALLY INSPECT the winch and all other equipment. - Disassembly may be required in order to properly inspect individual components.
 Contact factory for assembly/disassembly instructions.
-Disassembly of the gearbox before contacting Thern, Inc voids all warranties. - Check the finish for wear, flaking, or other damage. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage.
+Disassembly of the gearbox before contacting Thern, Inc voids all warranties. - · Check the finish for wear, flaking, or other damage. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage.
 If the equipment was overloaded, or if you notice cracks and other signs of overloading and damage, promptly remove equipment from use and have it repaired or replaced.
-DO NOT CONTINUE TO USE DAMAGED OR OVERLOADED EQUIPMENT OR WIRE ROPE. - Check all fasteners for stripped threads, wear, bending, and other damage. - Check the gearbox and mechanical brake for signs of leakage.
-Contact factory if there are any signs of lubricant leaking from the gearbox or brake. - Make sure the breather plug is clean, open and installed correctly. - · Make sure the winch outboard bearing is properly lubricated. - Make sure all labels and plates are readable, firmly attached, free of damage and clean.
-Replacements are available from the factory. - b DRAIN A SMALL AMOUNT OF OIL from the gearbox and brake into a clean container. - Check the oil for dirt, metal particles, water, and other signs of contamination.
-Completely drain the gearbox if oil is contaminated. - Make sure the gearbox and brake is properly lubricated.
-See section 3.3 Lubricating the Winch. - c INSPECT THE WIRE ROPE according to the wire rope manufacture's recommendations, or follow accepted industry standards for wire rope inspection. - Always wear protective clothing when handling wire rope. - Check the entire length of wire rope for bent wires, crushed areas, broken or cut wires, corrosion, and other damage.
+DO NOT CONTINUE TO USE DAMAGED OR OVERLOADED EQUIPMENT OR WIRE ROPE. - · Check all fasteners for stripped threads, wear, bending, and other damage. - Check the gearbox for signs of leakage.
+Contact factory if there are any signs of lubricant leaking from the gearbox. - Make sure the breather plug is clean, open and installed correctly. - Make sure the winch outboard bearing is properly lubricated. - Check clutch operation, if applicable, to make sure it moves freely and engages completely. - Make sure all labels and plates are readable, firmly attached, free of damage and clean.
+Replacements are available from the factory. - b DRAIN A SMALL AMOUNT OF OIL from the gearbox into a clean container. - Check the oil for dirt, metal particles, water, and other signs of contamination.
+Completely drain the gearbox if oil is contaminated. - Make sure the gearbox is properly lubricated.
+See Section 3.3 Lubricating the Winch. - INSPECT THE WIRE ROPE according to the wire rope manufacture's recommendations, or follow accepted industry standards for wire rope inspection. - Always wear protective clothing when handling wire rope. - Check the entire length of wire rope for bent wires, crushed areas, broken or cut wires, corrosion, and other damage.
 Carefully inspect areas that pass over sheaves or through roller guides. - Note the location and concentration of broken wires.
 Replace wire rope if more than 6 wires are broken in one lay, or more than 3 wires are broken in one strand in one lay.
-See Figure 9. - Make sure hooks and other fittings are securely attached to the wire rope, and the wire rope where they are attached is not frayed, corroded, broken, or otherwise damaged. - Measure the throat opening, thickness, and twist of the hook.
+See Figure 10. - Make sure hooks and other fittings are securely attached to the wire rope, and the wire rope where they are attached is not frayed, corroded, broken, or otherwise damaged. - Measure the throat opening, thickness, and twist of the hook.
 Replace the hook if it shows signs of damage.
-See Figure 10.
+See Figure 11. - Make sure any hook latches open without binding and close when released. - Check the anchor holes in the drum and the surrounding area for signs of wear or distortion.

-Figure 10 - Load Hook Inspection
+Figure 11 - Load Hook Inspection